 Let’s look at how hard mastering these longboarding skills may be for you.

-Difficulty : relatively easy.
-First you need to find out what your stance is, i.e. which foot goes forward and which goes in the back.
-Find out more about footedness and stance.
+Difficulty : relatively low.
+First, you need to find out what your stance is, i.e. which foot goes forward and which goes in the back.
+More about footedness and stance here.

 If you find this step difficult, You can try standing wider or narrower to find your most natural stance is.
 You can also get a balance board to practice your balancing skills.